Knowing Growing Showing

 development of this resource.

-money is an introductory learning stage where
+An introductory learning stage where students

 engage with the basics of money and develop a foundational

 understanding of consumer and financial literacy.

 An intermediate stage, where students learn

 more about the different forms that money can take, develop an

 awareness of their rights and responsibilities as consumers and

 develop skills in making smart choices with money.

 An intensive learning stage, where students